 \section{Conclusion}

-This paper developed goodness of fit tests for checking generalized linear models when the dimension of covariates may substantially exceed the sample size.
-It is well known that existing goodness of fit tests for regressions in the literature usually cannot be extended to high dimension settings due to challenges arising from the ``curse of dimensionality'', or dependencies on the normality of parameter estimators.
-While our tests do not depend on the asymptotic expansion or the normality of parameter estimators.
-We investigated the asymptotic properties of the proposed test statistics under the null and the alternatives, when the growing rate of the dimension $p$ is of exponential order in relation to the sample size.
-Further, our tests can detect the local alternative departing from the null at the rate of $n^{-1/2}h^{-1/4}$.
-As this detective rate is not related to the dimension $p$, the “curse of dimensionality” for our tests can be largely alleviated.
-The simulation results in Section 5 validates these theoretical results in finite samples.
-An interesting phenomenon is that for randomly chosen projections, the resulting test statistics may be asymptotic independent.
-This result can also be applied to other statistical problems based on random projections, such as high dimensional significant tests.
-However, employing random projections introduces variability in the values of the test statistics across various projections, even for the integrated tests $\hat{T}_{hmp}$ and $\hat{T}_{Cauchy}$.
-One potential solution is to utilize the optimal projection under the alternatives to construct the test statistics.
-Further, the data splitting is completely avoided when constructing our test statistic and deriving its asymptotic properties in high dimension settings.
-Thus, our method can be extended to develop goodness of fit tests for high-dimensional dependent data.
-This research is ongoing.
+In this paper, we develop a new methodology for testing the goodness-of-fit of sparse regression models based on projections, when the covariate dimension $p$ may substantially exceed the sample size $n$.
+Most existing goodness-of-fit tests for regressions cannot typically be extended to ultra-high dimensional settings due to challenges arising from the curse of dimensionality or dependencies on the asymptotic linearity and normality of parameter estimators.
+In contrast, our projection-based tests do not rely on the asymptotic expansion or normality of high dimensional parameter estimators.
+We investigated the asymptotic properties of the projection-based test statistics under the null and alternative hypotheses, where the growing rate of the dimension $p$ is of exponential order in relation to the sample size.
+Under the alternative hypothesis, the projection-based test is consistent with asymptotic power 1 for almost all projections on the unit sphere and can detect local alternatives departing from the null at the rate of $O(n^{-1/2} h^{-1/4})$.
+Notably, this detection rate is independent of the covariate dimension $p$ even in ultra-high dimensional settings.
+An interesting theoretical result is that for pairwise linearly independent projections, the resulting projection-based test statistics are asymptotically independent.
+This result can also be applied to other statistical problems via projections, such as high-dimensional significance testing.
+We then propose two combined tests based on combination methods and data splitting.
+Since the test statistics only involve one-dimensional nonparametric smoothing, our tests significantly mitigate the curse of dimensionality, even when the covariate dimension substantially exceeds the sample size.
+The simulation results in Section 5 align with these theoretical results in finite samples.
+However, employing data splitting introduces variability in the values of the test statistics.
+It would be interesting to develop goodness-of-fit tests in ultra-high dimensional settings where the data splitting strategy is completely avoided.